Table of Contents

 Super Gully is an innovative Gully type for lost cost -low-frequency maintenance purposes.
 They are primarily used for the surface water control systems to remove surface water from the road surface rapidly.

-Following are the key benefits of Super Gully:
+The following are the key benefits of Super Gully:

 I hope this blog will help you understand the surface water collection through road gullies and thumb rules will help you to determine the road gully spacing.